refenv/cijoe/docs/source/index.rst

 - **Realtime Output**:

-  - Whether **cijoe** is executing scripts of tasks, then it **can** provide you with realtime command output, directly in your console.
+  - Whether **cijoe** is executing scripts or tasks, then it **can** provide you with realtime command output, directly in your console.
-  - When running in cloud environments e.g. GitHub Actions, GitLab, Azure, Travis, etc. then it is very convient to immediately observe execution progress
+  - When running in cloud environments e.g. GitHub Actions, GitLab, Azure, Travis, etc. then it is very convenient to immediately observe execution progress

 - **Postprocessing**: